 The process outlined below is a standard method for compliance in processing DMCA notifications.
-This policy will apply to end users unless otherwise noted, and can be changed as needed.
+This policy will apply to end users unless otherwise noted and can be changed as needed.

 - 1st Offense

-- o Forward DMCA notice on to the end user and request that, if he/she is sharing copyrighted information, to cease and remove the specified files
+- Forward DMCA notice on to the end user and request that, if he/she is sharing copyrighted information, to cease and remove the specified files

-- o Warning only
+- Warning only

-- o Account remains active
+- Account remains active

-- 2^{nd} Offense
+- 2nd Offense

-- o Forward DMCA notice on to the end user and request that, if he/she is sharing copyrighted information, to cease and remove the specified files
+- Forward DMCA notice on to the end user and request that, if he/she is sharing copyrighted information, to cease and remove the specified files

-- o Second warning
+- Second warning

 - o Account remains active

 - 3rd Offense

-- o Forward DMCA notice on to the end user and request that, if he/she is sharing copyrighted information, to cease and remove the specified files
+- Forward DMCA notice on to the end user and request that, if he/she is sharing copyrighted information, to cease and remove the specified files

 - o Account shut off for three (3) days

 - 4th Offense +

-- o Forward DMCA notice on to the end user and request that, if he/she is sharing copyrighted information, to cease and remove the specified files
+- Forward DMCA notice on to the end user and request that, if he/she is sharing copyrighted information, to cease and remove the specified files

 - o Account shut off for seven (7) days